garciart/flask-demo/tracker_15/README.md

 # Tracker_15

-This is a demo of a Flask application that incorporates uses an API to update a member.
+This is a demo of a Flask application that uses an API to update a member.

 > **NOTE** - Remember to activate your Python virtual environment first:
 >
 > - `source .venv/bin/activate` (Linux)
 > - `.venv/Scripts/activate` (Windows)

-You can also update a database by sending a PUT request with a JSON payload containing the information you want to update to an API endpoint.
+You can update a database by sending a PUT request with a JSON payload containing the information you want to update to an API endpoint.
 For example, if you wanted to make a member an administrator, you would make the following requests:

 In Linux: